 The selection is made by an award committee appointed by the APhA Board of Trustees and is based upon careful review of complete nominations and the criteria listed above.

 Nature of Award

-The GenerationRx Award of Excellence endowed by Cardinal Health Foundation will be presented at the APhA Annual Meeting and consists of: a crystal plaque (with the Cardinal logo), a complimentary APhA Annual Meeting registration and reimbursement for meeting-related travel expenses, according to current travel policies and up to the maximum amount budgeted by APhA, and a stipend to attend the University of Utah School on Alcoholism and Other Drug Dependencies.
+The GenerationRx Award of Excellence, endowed by Cardinal Health Foundation, is presented at the APhA Annual Meeting and consists of a crystal plaque (with the Cardinal logo), a complimentary APhA Annual Meeting registration and reimbursement for meeting-related travel expenses, according to current travel policies and up to the maximum amount budgeted by APhA; and a stipend to attend the University of Utah School on Alcoholism and Other Drug Dependencies.